 There are lots of great lights out there.
 Almost any of them can be used on a flag pole by using our mount.
 If you have a light you really like, all you need is our flagpole mount.
 If you're looking for a thinner, lighter, or perhaps brighter light, we recommend these.

 - These lights are the Cateye RapidX2 lights.
-You can order the red only, or the white only, or both.
-Cateye makes some other similar lights; we felt these were the best value.
 The original RapidX is less expensive and less bright, and the RapidX3 is insanely, rudely bright, and much more expensive.

 - Comes with two very tough attachment O rings and a mini USB cable.
 You can recharge from any computer and most phone chargers.